Ed King (activist): Tougaloo College

-With their hopes of a future in Mississippi in doubt after his arrests, Ed King and his wife Jeannette, a Jackson native, considered putting down roots in Massachusetts.
+With their hopes of a future in Mississippi in doubt after his arrests, King and his wife Jeannette, a Jackson native, considered putting down roots in Massachusetts.
 But events unfolding around the admission of James Meredith to Ole Miss inspired the couple to return to Mississippi to take part in a growing civil rights movement that was now centered in their home state.

 In 1962, Ernst Borinski alerted King that the chaplaincy of Tougaloo College was vacant and urged him to apply for the post.
-Medgar Evers was more direct about the opportunity: “You have to come back because we need you, because this, my friend, is your calling.”
+Medgar Evers was more direct about the opportunity: "You have to come back because we need you, because this, my friend, is your calling."

-Any resentment over hiring a white Southern man as the chaplain of a predominately black student body was deflected by King’s history as a civil rights activist who was willing to put himself at risk.
-His arrests for defying Jim Crow laws made him a relevant candidate: “I couldn’t have done it [become Chaplain] if I had not had a prison record,” King later wrote.
+Any resentment over hiring a white Southern man as the chaplain of a predominately black student body was deflected by King's history as a civil rights activist who was willing to put himself at risk.
+His arrests for defying Jim Crow laws made him a relevant candidate: "I couldn't have done it [become Chaplain] if I had not had a prison record," King later wrote.

 As chaplain, King expected that he would provide background support for student activists, but once again he was propelled into a more active role by events that made Tougaloo the unofficial capital of the civil rights movement in Mississippi.